Vinodbagra/Grow-Shop/README 2.md

     -   domains folder: This folder contains domain-specific logic, such as the business rules for creating, updating, and deleting users.

-    -   usecases folder: This folder contains the implementation of the use cases that are defined in the domains folder.
+    -   services folder: This folder contains the implementation of the use cases that are defined in the domains folder.

 -   `config` folder